dltmjk/ellul/content/zettelkasten/literature notes/Honour/You Must Change Your Life.md

 2. Philosophers have argued that this presents problems because of the DNNs opacity
 3. General Structure of the Essay

+Most literature has treated DNNs as opaque generally.
+Our paper differs by identifying certain core properties that make a DNN opaque.
+Through identification, we can evaluate certain methods with hope to remedy opaqueness (e.g. ExAI).
+Our argument is that opaqueness cannot be fully treated and must be considered only in the context of a broader range of scientific discovery.

 Scientific Instruments + DNNs